 Bipolar Disorder – People with Bipolar Disorder have moods that swing from depression to mania.
 Also called manic-depressive disorder.

 Seasonal affective disorder (SAD) is a kind of depression that is seasonal and happens when there is less sunlight.
 It starts during fall-winter and disappears during spring-summer.

-Personality Disorders including Narcissism, Paranoia, Obsessive-Compulsive Disorder
+including Narcissism, Paranoia, Obsessive-Compulsive Disorder

 Personality disorders are a group of mental health conditions in which a person has a long-term pattern of behaviors, emotions, and thoughts that are very different from his or her culture’s expectations.
 These behaviors interfere with the person’s ability to function in relationships, work, or other settings.

 Narcissism – Narcissistic personality disorder is a mental disorder in which people have an inflated sense of their own importance, a deep need for admiration and a lack of empathy for others.
 This can cause problems in many areas of life, such as relationships, work, school or financial affairs.

 Paranoid Personality Disorder is a condition in which a person has a long-term pattern of distrust and suspicion of others, but does not have a full-blown psychotic disorder such as schizophrenia.

 Obsessive-Compulsive Disorder (OCD) is a common, chronic and long-lasting disorder in which a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that he or she feels the urge to repeat over and over.